 On April 5, 2013, the U.S. Judicial Panel on Multidistrict Litigation ordered that the numerous lawsuits pending in various federal courts alleging wrongful death and personal injury claims against FMCH and certain of its affiliates relating to FMCH's acid concentrate products NaturaLyte® and GranuFlo® be transferred and consolidated for pretrial management purposes into a consolidated multidistrict litigation in the United States District Court for the District of Massachusetts.
-See, In Re: Fresenius GranuFlo/NaturaLyte Dialysate Products Liability Litigation, Case No. 2013-md-02428.
+In Re: Fresenius GranuFlo/NaturaLyte Dialysate Products Liability Litigation, Case No. 2013-md-02428.
 The Massachusetts state courts and the St. Louis City (Missouri) court subsequently established similar consolidated litigation for their cases.
-See, In Re: Consolidated Fresenius Cases, Case No. MICV 2013-03400-0 (Massachusetts Superior Court, Middlesex County).
-Although similar cases were filed in other state courts, the Massachusetts federal and state courts and the St. Louis court are responsible, together, for more than 95% of all cases.
+In Re: Consolidated Fresenius Cases, Case No. MICV 2013-03400-0 (Massachusetts Superior Court, Middlesex County).
+Although similar cases were filed in other state courts, the Massachusetts federal and state courts and the St. Louis court were responsible, together, for more than 95% of all cases.
 The lawsuits alleged generally that inadequate labeling and warnings for these products caused harm to patients.
 On February 17, 2016, the Company reached with a committee of plaintiffs' counsel and reported to the courts an agreement in principle for settlement of potentially all cases.
 The agreement in principle calls for the Company to pay \$250,000 into a settlement fund in exchange for releases of substantially all the plaintiffs' claims, subject to the Company's right to void the settlement under certain conditions.

 As subsequently agreed and refined between the Company and the plaintiff committee, and ordered by the courts, plaintiffs may enforce the settlement and compel payment by the Company if the total of cases electing to participate in the settlement and dismissed by the courts with prejudice, voluntarily or involuntarily, comes to comprise 97% of all cases as defined under the agreement.
 The three primary courts entered "Lone Pine" orders requiring plaintiffs, on pain of dismissal, who have not elected to participate in the settlement to submit specific justification satisfactory to the courts for their complaints, including attorney verification of certain material factual representations and expert medical opinions relating to causation.
 The Company may elect to void the settlement if the 97% threshold is not achieved or if plaintiffs' non-participation falls into suspect patterns.
-For cases not participating in the settlement and not dismissed under Lone Pine orders, active litigation may resume in the discretion of their respective courts.

-The deadline for plaintiffs to elect participation in the settlement has passed, although the plaintiff committee and FMCH continue to entertain late requests for good cause by individual participants.
-Based on participation elections already received and Lone Pine orders already issued, the plaintiff committee and FMCH expect, and have advised the courts that they expect, the settlement to be consummated.
-However, because of difficulties and delays in assembling and verifying individual participation elections and in the courts' processing of individual Lone Pine dismissals for the required number of cases, the committee and FMCH have agreed that consummation will occur promptly upon sufficient verification of fulfillment of the participation threshold, providing only that consummation will not be required before June 1, 2017 and must occur by February 28, 2018.
-Court approval of the schedule revision is expected.
+The deadlines for plaintiffs to elect participation in the settlement or comply with Lone Pine orders have passed.
+Based on participation elections already received and Lone Pine dismissal orders already entered, the plaintiff committee and FMCH expect, and have advised the courts that they expect, the settlement to be consummated.
+However, in the Middlesex County coordinated proceeding, many counsel for many plaintiffs have moved to withdraw from representing their clients and the court has granted extensions of time to allow plaintiffs to obtain new counsel or proceed pro se.
+In addition, difficulties and delays have occurred in the plaintiff committee's assembling and verifying individual participation elections.
+The plaintiff committee and FMCH have therefore agreed, with court approval, that consummation will occur promptly upon sufficient verification of fulfillment of the participation threshold, providing only that consummation must occur by February 28, 2018.